MIMAROPA Region

 Puerto Princesa, Palawan: Eco-Tourism Center of the Philippines”

-Discovering Puerto Princesa, Palawan: The Gateway to Paradise Nestled in the heart of the Philippines, Puerto Princesa is an independent, highly urbanized city, and provincial capital is the crown jewel of Palawan, often dubbed the “Last Frontier.”
-With its 66 barangays, a 2020 population of 307, 079 and with a land area of 2,381.02 sq.
+Discovering Puerto Princesa, Palawan: The Gateway to Paradise Nestled in the heart of the Philippines, Puerto Princesa is an independent, highly urbanized city, and provincial capital is the crown jewel of Palawan, often dubbed the “Last Frontier, ” it is the starting place for your adventures in the Palawan Island area especially El Nido.
+As

 Puerto Princesa, Palawan: Eco-Tourism Center of the Philippines” Read More »